 An ideal assisted living community should be designed to meet the needs of seniors.
 It should include safety features such as grab bars, handrails, and zero-threshold showers.

-The facility should also have accessibility features like widened doors, wheelchair ramps, and elevators.
+The community should also have accessibility features like widened doors, wheelchair ramps, and elevators.

 When looking at the design details, don’t forget to look at the furniture and decor items.
 The furniture should be comfortable for your senior loved one to sit or lie on.